 Global Studies intensives are available for interested students in the senior year.
 In the first semester, an Honors International Relations course examines factors that promote both cooperation and conflict between and among nation-states.
 Topics covered in the course include rules of effective diplomacy, economic development, the use of force and human rights.
 The centerpiece of the course is a simulation exercise in which the class assumes the identity of a contemporary nation.
 The students then develop diplomatic relations with several West Coast schools also posing as nations.
 In the second semester, students can take Honors Border Politics: Borders, Fences and Walls, which explores migration and movement on a global level, providing an overview of the political philosophies and economic issues surrounding migration worldwide.

-In September 2018, four travel excursions were announced for students in grades 8-12.
+In 2019, five travel excursions were announced for students in grades 8-12.